 → A group of domains and (or) subdomains that have the Chameleon snippet installed and are grouped together.
 Learn more about Environments from this article.

 → All unique user profiles that are sent to Chameleon, from any source that is linked to your account, within the last 30 days.
 Read this article to learn more.

 → Setting an Experience to be displayed after it is triggered by a user action, such as a click, hover, or delay.

-→ A custom audience that you create within Chameleon and can further define using data collected automatically by Chameleon, data you send through our API, or data that you send from connected Integrations.
+→ A custom user group that you create in Chameleon and can further define using filters, with data collected automatically by Chameleon, data you send through our API, or data that you send from connected Integrations.

 → Adding specific URL parameters to control where a Chameleon Experience should display.